 Kathleen Gosser (PhD, University of Louisville) is an experienced leader in the franchise industry and a passionate educator.
-She currently serves as the Director of Learning & Organizational Development at KFC Corporation.
-In her 30 year career in the franchise industry, she has enjoyed numerous roles, including leadership of customer satisfaction programs, operations measurement, employee recognition, training, and team member engagement efforts.
-She also had direct P&L accountability as the Region Coach of 10 restaurants in Louisville.
+She is currently an Executive-in-Residence for the College of Business and Director of the Franchise Management Program.
+She recently retired from Kentucky Fried Chicken after 35 years of service; her last position was Director of Learning & Organizational Development for the US business that consisted of 4200 KFC restaurants and 400 franchisees.
+In her career in the franchise industry, she enjoyed numerous roles, including leadership of the KFC Foundation, customer satisfaction programs, operations measurement, employee recognition, training, and team member engagement efforts.
+She also had direct P & L accountability as the Region Coach of 10 restaurants in Louisville.

 Lars Smith (JD, New England School of Law; LLM, Franklin Pierce Law Center) holds the Samuel J. Stallings Chair in Law at the University of Louisville's Louis D. Brandeis School of Law, where he also serves as associate dean for academic affairs.
 He teaches a variety of business and commercial law courses, and is the faculty advisor to the Law School’s Entrepreneurship Clinic.
 He has published on the topic of intellectual property in the American Bar Association’s publication Franchising: Cases, Materials & Problems.